-Understanding How Dental Crowns and Bridges Work
+Understanding How Same-Day Dental Crowns and Bridges Work

 Dentists often use dental crowns and bridges to restore severely decayed or damaged teeth.
 Unlike removable dentures that can be removed daily, crowns and bridges are permanently cemented onto your existing teeth or dental implants and can only be removed by a trained dentist.
 Crowns completely cover or “cap” a damaged tooth above the gum line, while bridges are usually recommended if you’re missing teeth.
 Cemented to your natural teeth or implants surrounding a gap where your missing teeth should be, bridges help “bridge” the existing gap and provide much-needed support.
 Bridges usually require three crowns or more to span your missing teeth.

-Preparing for Your Dental Crown or Bridge
+Preparing for Your Same-Day Crown or Bridge

 Whether you need a dental crown or a bridge in our Livonia dental office, Livonia Dentistry will need to prepare your teeth by reducing the affected tooth (or teeth) in size so the new crown or bridge will fit right and function well within your bite.
-Once the reduction is complete, we’ll create a mold of your teeth to be sent to a special dental lab for fabrication.
-Then we’ll determine the best shade to match your natural tooth color as closely as possible.
-While you’re waiting for your permanent crown, we’ll place a temporary crown to your tooth to help protect it in the interim.

 Benefits of Crowns and Bridges for Livonia Patients